MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/containerd.md

 ## runhcs

 RunHCS is a fork of runc.
 Like runc, runhcs is a command line client for running applications packaged according to the Open Container Initiative (OCI) format and is a compliant implementation of the Open Container Initiative specification.

+Functional differences between runc and runhcs include:

+* runhcs runs on Windows
-The biggest difference between the two, besides running on Windows, is that runhcs can run both Windows and Linux [Hyper-V containers](../manage-containers/hyperv-container.md) in addition to Windows process containers.
+* runhcs can run both Windows and Linux [Hyper-V containers](../manage-containers/hyperv-container.md) in addition to Windows process containers.

-Usage:
+**Usage:**

 ``` cmd
 runhcs run [ -b bundle ] <container-id>